12 Ways to Beat Gym Anxiety

 Shopping for workout clothes that fit well and make you feel good is not frivolous.
 It supports confidence and self-esteem!
 Shop for gym clothes that make you feel self-assured and that you feel great in, so you can get excited to wear them and will make you feel comfortable throughout your workout.

-Attending your gym in off-peak times, which tends to be afternoons or later evenings, can result in getting the gym to yourself!
-Well, maybe not to yourself, but it can be a heck of a lot quieter, which can be less stressful.
+Going to the gym at off-peak hours, which tends to be weekday afternoons, Fridays, or later evenings, can result in getting the gym to yourself!
+Well, maybe not to yourself, but it can be a heck of a lot quieter, with fewer people than usual.
 Your gym may even offer a discount for off-peak-only memberships!

 11. Get Support